-Business Organization is an entity that is formed for the purpose of carrying on the commercial enterprise of selling and buying.
-These organizations are based on the systems of law that governs contract and this exchange, property rights, and incorporation.
+Business Organisation is an entity that is formed for the purpose of carrying on the commercial enterprise of selling and buying.
+These organisations are based on the systems of law that governs contract and this exchange, property rights, and incorporation.

-Business Organization system is concerned with the management and planning of different activities.
-This is an accumulation and coordinating the resources such as men, material, money, machine to produce the goods and services, the business organization works coordinate and control all these factors of production.
+The Business Organisation system is concerned with the management and planning of different activities.
+This is an accumulation and coordination of the resources such as men, material, money, machine to produce the goods and services, the business organisation works to coordinate and control all these factors of production.

 Meaning of Business Organisation

-Business organization is defined as an entity which is structured for the purpose of carrying on the commercial system of enterprise.
-The organization is governed under principles and laws governing contract and exchange of goods and services.
+Business organisation is defined as an entity which is structured for the purpose of carrying on the commercial system of enterprise.
+The organisation is governed under principles and laws governing contract and exchange of goods and services.

 Business enterprises generally take one of these three forms: